ghelloumi/blog-interview/README.md

 ## Instructions

-You must fork this project and provide your url later
+You must **fork** this project and provide your url later

 All pages are listed in the `/pages` folder and all components in `/components`

-To start your test insall depencies:
+To start your test install depencies:

 ```
-npm i # or yarn
+npm i
 ```

 Then launch the app with:

 ```
-npm start # or yarn start
+npm run start
 ```

 This builds the app and runs it on to `http://localhost:3000`.
 The next instructions are displayed on the home page

-To run tests, use `npm test` or `yarn test`.
+To run tests, use `npm run test`.